Our core mission is the survival and security of the Jewish people, in our community and

 I. Mutual Understanding and Respect

-"What is hateful to thee, do not unto thy fellow man: This is the whole Law; the rest is commentary.
-Go and study it."
-Rabbi Hillel the Elder d.
-1 Century C.E.
+“What is hateful to you, do not do to your neighbor.
+That is the entire Torah, the rest is commentary.
+Go and study it.”

 II.
 Religious Liberty